 Step 1: Find an Accredited Physical Therapist Assistant Program

 The average length of a PTA program is typically 2 years (5 semesters).
-The program begins with general education courses and progresses into PT courses and clinical education.
-Some of the subjects that are covered throughout the curriculum include anatomy, physiology, biomechanics, neuroscience, and biomechanics.
+The program begins with general education courses and progresses into physical therapy courses and clinical education.
+Some of the subjects that are covered throughout the curriculum include anatomy, physiology, biomechanics, and neuroscience.
 The curriculum is about 75% classroom orientated, with the remaining 25% dedicated to clinicals.

 Accreditation, length, and affordability should all play a role in finding the right program for you.
 The only recognized accreditation for PTA programs is CAPTE, and you’ll only be able to take the licensure exam if your program is CAPTE accredited.
 If you lead a busy life and can’t be in class full time, many programs offer a significant portion of their curriculum online.
 Some other factors you should consider when researching PTA programs include campus setting, licensure pass rates, and size of college.

 For those looking for in-depth data about CAPTE accredited PTA programs, they do provide some expansive information available here.

 Before you can start looking for a PTA job, you’ll need to pass the National Physical Therapy Exam (NPTE).
 Once you’ve graduated from a PTA program, you’re eligible to apply for the exam.